 Activity Period: Begins Fall 2019, open until completion.

-Meets: Students must attend a 60-minute intake meeting on either Tuesday, September 10 or Tuesday, September 17 from 4 to 5 PM in Northrop 240.
+Meets: Students must attend a 60-minute intake meeting on September 10 from 4-5pm in Northrop 240.
 Faculty lectures will generally be offered on Tuesdays at 4 PM.
-Students must attend at least four of these 30-to-45-minute lectures.
+Students must attend at least four of these 60-minute lectures.

 UHP is excited to partner with ASC (Archives and Special Collections) to provide Honors students a unique opportunity to work hands-on in collections under the guidance of archive and collection directors.
 Students will largely work on their own schedule apart from attending an introductory session with ASC staff at the beginning of the experience, a check-in near the middle, and final showcase at the end.